tkobayas/drlx-lsp/client/README.md

 ## Known Issues

 - Code completion may suggest words that are not valid in the current context
 - This is alpha version.
-If you find any issues, please report them in the project issues tracker
+If you find any issues, please report them in [github issues](https://github.com/kiegroup/drools-lsp/issues)

-## File Extension

-- `.drlx` - DRLX rule files